-Construction associated with the proposed action would create local jobs and induced effects such as local expenditures from construction workers.
-These jobs would be temporary, and personnel employed would not change their place of residence.
-Effects associated with construction would occur on a temporary basis over the course of a week or more.
+Construction associated with the proposed action will create local jobs and induced effects, such as local expenditures from construction workers.
+These jobs will be temporary, and personnel employed would not change their place of residence.
+Effects associated with construction will occur on a temporary basis over the course of a week or more.
 The proposed action does not include substantial changes in the number of personnel at or visitors to ANC.
-Transportation of the pieces of the Memorial would be a one-time event.
+Transportation of the pieces of the Memorial will be a one-time event.
 As a result, changes to population, demographics, income, community services and facilities, or housing would not be appreciable.

-3.1.1.6 Biological Resources
+3.1.1.5 Biological Resources

-Construction related to removal actions would be short-term and no long-term permanent impacts to the physical environment would occur.
-When removing the Memorial, ground disturbance would be minimal and no trees, shrubs, or landscaping would be removed.
-Any temporary turf damage from vehicles or other equipment would be quickly repaired.
+Construction related to removal actions will be short-term, and no long-term permanent impacts to the physical environment will occur.
+When removing the Memorial, ground disturbance will be minimal, and no trees, shrubs, or landscaping will be removed.
+Any temporary turf damage from vehicles or other equipment will be quickly repaired.

-The U.S. Fish and Wildlife Service's Information for Planning and Consultation (IPAC) webpage was consulted to obtain a list of endangered species which may exist within the proposed action area and be subject to jurisdiction of the Endangered Species Act (ESA) (16 U.S.C. §1531 et seq.).
-Additional information is included in Appendix A. The APE for endangered species was defined as those lands encompassing the project site (Confederate Memorial), ingress and egress routes, land down yards and the immediately adjacent acreage (buffer) within ANMC.
-Three species have been identified that are potentially affected by the deconstruction activities: Northern Long-eared Bat, Endangered (Myotis septentrionalis), Tricolored Bat, Proposed Endangered (Perimyotis subflavus), and Monarch Butterfly, Candidate (Danaus plexippus).
-There is no federally designated critical habitat for any of these listed species within the APE for endangered species.
+The U.S. Fish and Wildlife Service's Information for Planning and Consultation (IPAC) webpage was consulted to obtain a list of endangered species which may exist within the proposed action area, subject to jurisdiction of the Endangered Species Act (ESA) (16 U.S.C. §1531 et seq.).
+Appendix A includes additional information.
+The APE for endangered species was defined as those lands encompassing the project site (Confederate Memorial), ingress and egress routes, land down yards, and the immediately adjacent acreage (buffer) within ANMC.
+Three species have been identified that are potentially affected by the deconstruction activities: Northern Long-eared Bat, Endangered (Myotis septentrionalis); Tricolored Bat, Proposed Endangered (Perimyotis subflavus); and Monarch Butterfly, Candidate (Danaus plexippus).
+The APE contains no federally designated critical habitat for any of these listed species.

-The Army has made a preliminary determination of "no effect" regarding the proposed actions effects on ESA-listed species due to:
+The Army has made a determination of "no effect" regarding the proposed actions effects on ESA-listed species due to:

-All proposed ingress and egress from the site, including equipment storage and laydown yards, are planned for currently improved spaces (i.e., existing paved/gravel roads and parking areas).

-- Avoidance of any cutting and/or tree removal activities within the APE (avoidance of any potential den trees). - Deconstruction activities would occur during limited daylight hours, for a period not greater than four weeks and is scheduled to occur during the winter months of January/February outside of typical mating, roosting, and migration lifecycle periods for bats.
-Monarch butterflies would not be flying this time of year. - Ground disturbance would be minimized within the deconstruction work areas by using matting or other supplemental turf cover to protect ground and vegetative integrity.
+- All proposed ingress and egress from the site, including equipment storage and laydown yards, are planned for currently improved spaces (i.e., existing paved/gravel roads and parking areas). - Cutting and/or tree removal activities within the APE will be avoided (mitigating effects on any potential den trees). - Deconstruction activities will occur during limited daylight hours, for a period not greater than four weeks, and is scheduled to occur during the winter months of December/January/February-outside of typical mating, roosting, and migration lifecycle periods for bats.
+Monarch butterflies will not be flying this time of year. - Ground disturbance will be minimized within the deconstruction work areas by using matting or other supplemental turf cover to protect ground and vegetative integrity.